ubiquity/ubiquibot/README.md

 `register-wallet-with-verification` can be `true` or `false`.
 If enabled, it requires a signed message to set wallet address.
 This prevents users from setting wallet address from centralized exchanges, which would make payments impossible to claim.

-`promotion-comment` is a comment that is appended to issue comment when a payment permit is generated.
+`promotion-comment` is a message that is appended to the payment permit comment.

 ## How to run locally